UBC-MDS/taxyvr/README.md

 <img src="logo.svg" width="200" align="right" /> <!-- badges: end -->

-The goal of taxyvr is to provide an easily way to access the Vancouver housing assessment data.
+The goal of taxyvr is to provide an easy way to access the Vancouver housing assessment data.
 This is semi-tidied data obtained from the City of Vancouver’s Open Data Portal.